 The Old Hall at Tatton Park

 If Tatton Park is a jewel in the crown of Cheshire, then the Old Hall is its hidden gem.
 The medieval building stands near the disappeared Tatton village whose humps and hollows show where houses once stood.
 The site is a `Scheduled Ancient Monument' considered an area of significant historical and archaeological importance in the North West.

 Once the heart of the estate, Tatton Park's medieval Old Hall survives as its oldest building, and a guided tour takes you on an evocative journey through its history as a dwelling place - from manor house to humble cottages.

 Built at the turn of the 15th and 16th centuries, the single storey great hall, dimly lit by tallow candle and flickering fire still retains the shadowy atmosphere of its medieval beginnings to its height during the Tudor period.

 Tatton Park's Old Hall Today

-As featured on TV's "Most Haunted," the Old Hall is the venue for historical re-enactments and is host to many of Tatton Park's events such as the busy travelling Medieval Fayre and summer outdoor theatre.
+As featured on TV's "Most Haunted," the Old Hall is the venue for historical re-enactments and is host to many of Tatton Park's events.
 It provides the perfect setting for our "Halloween Hauntings" in October.

 To complement your visit to the Old Hall, there is a small shop selling souvenirs, gifts and soft drinks.